Asymptotic cones of Lie groups and cone equivalences: Cone equivalences between Lie groups

 \subsection{Reduction to the split case with semisimple action}

 Let $G$ be a triangulable group.
 We shamelessly use the identification between the Lie algebra and the Lie group through the exponential map.
 Precisely, $G$ has two laws, the group multiplication, and the addition $g+h$, which formally denotes $\exp(\log(x)+\log(y))$, using that the exponential function is duly a homeomorphism for a triangulable group \cite{Dix}.

-Let $R$ be the exponential radical of $G$, $H$ a Cartan subgroup, $W=H\cap R$, and $V$ a complement subspace of $W$ in $H$.
+Let $R$ be the exponential radical of $G$, $H$ a Cartan subgroup \cite[Chap.~7, pp.19-20]{Bk}.
+This means that $H$ is nilpotent and $RH=G$.
+Set $W=H\cap R$, and let $V$ be a complement subspace of $W$ in $H$ (viewed as Lie algebras).

-We denote the word length in a group by $|\cdot|$, by default the group is $G$, otherwise we make it explicit, e.g. $|\cdot|_H$ denotes word length in $H$.
+We denote the word length (with respect to some compact generating subset) in a group by $|\cdot|$, by default the group is $G$, otherwise we make it explicit, e.g. $|\cdot|_H$ denotes word length in $H$.
+If $h\in H$, it can be written in a unique way as $rv$ with $r\in W$ and $v\in V$, we write $r=\delta(h)$ and $v=[h]$.